MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/billing.md

 ## Advantages of the Azure Stack HCI billing model

 - It's simple: There's no minimum, no maximum, and no math with memory, storage, or network ingress/egress.
-- It rewards customers who run their virtualization infrastructure more efficiently, with higher v-to-p density.
+- It rewards customers who run their virtualization infrastructure more efficiently, with higher virtual-to-physical density.
 - It’s easy to figure out how much your on-premises Azure Stack HCI deployment will cost, and costs scale predictably from the network edge to the data center.

 ## How core usage is assessed